The year 2021 was known as the year of Initial Public Offerings (IPOs).

 As an investor, here are a few things to look at in a Draft Red Herring Prospectus:

-- Business Description:
+Business Description:

 This segment talks about a company’s core operations and how it conducts business.
-As a prospective shareholder, you should pay attention to this part as your investment will be utilized by the company in its core business and you will be entitled to hold ownership of this very part should you choose to become a shareholder.
+As a prospective shareholder, you should pay attention to this part as your investment will be utilised by the company in its core business and you will be entitled to hold ownership of this very part should you choose to become a shareholder.

-- Financial information:
+Financial information:

 This is one of the most important segments and contains the company’s audit reports and financial statements.
 As an investor, the financial statement will help you get an idea of future dividends based on the profits disclosed.
 You can gauge the safety and profitability of your future investment based on the financial statement.

-- Risk Factors:
+Risk Factors:

 Companies list out the potential risks that could impact their business and operations under a section titled ‘Risk Factors’.
-While many are routinely listed risks, some risks need to be scrutinized.
+While many are routinely listed risks, some risks need to be scrutinised.
 As an investor, you should be able to read between the lines to identify the real risks that could pose a threat to the company’s growth in the future.

-- Use of Proceeds:
+Use of Proceeds:

 Companies announce IPOs for various reasons.
 Find out what the company intends to do with the capital it raises through the IPO.
-Does the company plan to reduce its debt, purchase new assets or meet its working capital needs?
-Also check the capital structure of the company to see if any big private investors have put money into the company.
+Does the company plan to reduce its debt, purchase new assets, or meet its working capital needs?
+Also, check the capital structure of the company to see if any big private investors have put money into the company.

-- Management:
+Management:

-Why is the Draft Red Herring Prospectus (DRHP) important for investors?
+Why Is the Draft Red Herring Prospectus (DRHP) Important for Investors?

 The DRHP is considered to be the most important document for investors interested in IPOs.
 One of the primary reasons for that has to do with the amount of information that it reveals about the company.
 Just reading through the document can give you all of the information that you require to make an informed investment decision.

-When conducting an analysis of the company that filed for an IPO, make sure to read through all of the sections listed above.
-In addition to that, you should also take a look at the company’s management, their experience, and skill set.
-Also, it is crucial to go through the industry overview as well, since it can tell you a lot about the environment that the company is operating in.
+When conducting an analysis of the company that has filed for an IPO, make sure to read through all of the sections listed above.
+In addition to that, you should also take a look at the company’s management, experience, and skill set.
+Also, it is crucial to go through the industry overview as well since it can tell you a lot about the environment that the company is operating in.

 That said, considering the fact that a typical DRHP can range anywhere from 300 to 500 pages, it may not be practical to read through the entire document.
-In such case you can have a quick glance at the research page of ShareIndia website (click here), where ShareIndia Research Team keeps on posting the details of the upcoming IPOs with the expert advice whether it is suitable for you or not.
+In such a case, you can have a quick glance at the research page of the Share India website, where the Share India Research Team keeps posting the details of the upcoming IPOs with expert advice on whether it is suitable for you or not.